Amelia-was/weather-dashboard/README.md

 # Weather Dashboard
 A simple weather app.
-Users can search the name of a city, and current weather data including temperature, humidity, UV Index, wind speed, and sunrise/set time will be displayed.
+Users can search the name of a city, and current weather data including temperature, humidity, UV Index, and wind speed will be displayed.
 An icon indicates general weather conditions.

 Along with current weather data, a 5-day forecast is displayed containing temperature, humdidity and a description of weather conditions.